juniperover/apero-website/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
-## Using evidence to understand organizations
+## I study influence and hierarchy as the critical dynamics for understanding organizations